algobulls/algobulls_help_site/docs/index.md

    Haven't registered with AlgoBulls yet? <a href="https://app.algobulls.com/user/register">Register now!</a>

-## Log in with AlgoBulls
+## 3. Log in with AlgoBulls

    If you are already have an AlgoBulls account, simply log in using the following options:

-###   1. **Login with Google:** Use your google account to `Login with google` option
+###  i. **Login with Google:** Use your google account to `Login with google` option

    ![HomePage](member/imgs/goggle_login.png)

-###   2. <a href="https://app.algobulls.com/user/login">Login with mobile number:</a> Use your mobile number and the password to Login
+### ii. <a href="https://app.algobulls.com/user/login">Login with mobile number:</a> Use your mobile number and the password to Login

    ![HomePage](member/imgs/mobile_login.png)

-###   3. <a href="https://app.algobulls.com/user/login?method=mobile">Login with OTP:</a> You can select the Login with OTP option too.
+### iii. <a href="https://app.algobulls.com/user/login?method=mobile">Login with OTP:</a> You can select the Login with OTP option too.
 Enter your phone number and an OTP will be sent to your registered mobile number.

    ![HomePage](member/imgs/otp_login.png)

-###   4. **Login with your Broking Account:** You can login with your broking account too.
+### iv. **Login with your Broking Account:** You can login with your broking account too.
 It requires a one time set up where you will have to link your existing/new broker.
 Once that process is complete you can login using your broking account daily.

    ![HomePage](member/imgs/login_with_broking_acc.png)

-##  Forgot password?
+## 4. Forgot password?

 If you have forgotten your password, you can reset it <a href="https://app.algobulls.com/user/login?method=forgot_password">here</a>

 Want to begin trading? <a href="https://app.algobulls.com/user/login">Login</a> now

-## **What is Live and Test mode on AlgoBulls?**
+## 4. What is Live and Test mode on AlgoBulls?

 The AlgoBulls <a href="https://help.algobulls.com/member/test-to-live-mode.html">Live & Test mode</a> is a feature that allows you to switch between live and virtual trading.
 The Test Mode on AlgoBulls is a virtual simulation of the real markets.
 Whereas the ‘Live Mode’ is where you can execute strategies to begin real trading.